tamari92/kf2-tournament/rules.md

 - Excessive use of voice chat that does not reflect traditional team communication norms or are spammy and/or obnoxious
 - Use of movement mechanics and/or animations which aim to mock or taunt individuals (t-bagging, etc)

 These actions disrupt the normal flow of the match and frustrate the expectations of the spectators and other players.
 They also display a toxic disregard for common courtesy, respect, and maturity and have the capability to hurt the public image of the tournament as a whole.
-They will be regarded as unsportsmanlike conduct if it is judged by the Tournament Staff to be excessive, regardless of the reason.
+They shall be regarded as unsportsmanlike conduct if it is judged by the Tournament Staff to be excessive, regardless of the reason.
 Tournament Staff have full discretion in these matters and are not required to justify their decision(s).

 ### 11.5 - Lack of Professionalism
 Any competitor who displays a **lack of professionalism** within their team or to their opponent(s) is guilty of unsportsmanlike conduct.